-- Also, customer loyalty programs help you discover which customers are your strongest brand evangelists.
+- Customer loyalty programs help you discover which customers are your strongest brand evangelists.

-- Alternatively, through loyalty program rewards, you can look for members who have influencer potential for your brand.
+- Through loyalty program rewards, you can look for members who have influencer potential for your brand.

-- Last, when a member drops out of one channel (e.g. unfollows you on Instagram) you can still reach out to them through the rewards program.
+- When a member drops out of one channel (e.g. unfollows you on Instagram) you can still reach out to them through the rewards program.

 What loyalty programs do to our brains